Long-lived sterile neutrinos from an axionlike particle at Belle II: Numerical results

 \section{Numerical results}

-In Fig.~\ref{fig:sensitivity_gN1em3}, we present the sensitivity reach of Belle II to the long-lived sterile neutrinos produced in on-shell ALP decays, for $g_N/\Lambda = 10^{-3}$ GeV$^{-1}$.
-We show plots for various benchmark values of $m_a$, at 2.5, 4.0, and 4.5 GeV, respectively, with $\frac{g_{3,2}^d}{\Lambda}$ fixed at $8\times 10^{-6}$ TeV$^{-1}$.
-In each plot, we display sensitivity curves of three signal events, corresponding to exclusion bounds at 95\% confidence level.
+In Fig.~\ref{fig:sensitivity_gN1em3}, we present the sensitivity reach of Belle II with an integrated luminosity of 50 ab$^{-1}$ to the long-lived sterile neutrinos produced in on-shell ALP decays, for $g_N/\Lambda = 10^{-3}$ GeV$^{-1}$.
+We show a plot for $m_a$ at 4.2 GeV (dashed) and 4.7 GeV (dot-dashed), respectively, with $g_{3,2}^d/\Lambda$ fixed at $1\times 10^{-9}$ GeV$^{-1}$.
+In the plot, we display sensitivity curves of three signal events, corresponding to exclusion bounds at 95\% CL.
 The red (blue) curves are for the 1DV (2DV) search strategy.
-In addition, we have considered two values of the integrated luminosity $\mathcal{L}$, at 364 fb$^{-1}$ and 50 ab$^{-1}$ corresponding to the current full Belle II Run1 dataset (solid lines) and the future projection (dashed lines).
-For an integrated luminosity of 364 fb$^{-1}$, we have re-scaled $N_{B^+ B^-}$ from $\mathcal{L}=50$ ab$^{-1}$ and found it to be $2.058\times 10^{8}$.
-The 1DV search can always exclude lower values of $|V_{eN}|^2$ than the 2DV search, because of double exponential suppression present in the 2DV strategy.
+The 1DV search can always exclude lower values of $|V_{eN}|^2$ than the 2DV search, because of the double exponential suppression present in the 2DV strategy.
+Note that we choose to restrict the shown $m_N$ range to be around 2 GeV which is the only region where our proposed searches can probe unexcluded parameter space.

-Furthermore, in each plot, the current bounds on $|V_{eN}|^2$ with respect to $m_N$ are shown in the dark-gray area, obtained at fixed-target, beam-dump, and collider experiments~\cite{PIENU:2017wbj,Bryman:2019bjg,CHARM:1985nku,NA62:2020mcv,T2K:2019jwa,Barouki:2022bkt,CMS:2024ake}.
+Furthermore, the current bounds on $|V_{eN}|^2$ with respect to $m_N$ are shown in the dark-gray area, obtained at fixed-target, beam-dump, and collider experiments~\cite{Bryman:2019bjg,CHARM:1985nku,Barouki:2022bkt,CMS:2024ake}.
 A light-gray band is also overlaid, corresponding to the parameter region that could explain the non-vanishing active-neutrino mass via the type-I seesaw relation $|V_{eN}|^2 \simeq m_{\nu}/m_N$, for $m_{\nu}$ between 0.05 and 0.12 eV.
-The lower bound of 0.05 eV is derived from experiments searching for neutrino oscillations~\cite{Canetti:2010aw}, and the upper bound of 0.12 stems from cosmological observations~\cite{Planck:2018vyg}.
+The lower bound of 0.05 eV is derived from experiments searching for neutrino oscillations~\cite{Canetti:2010aw}, and the upper bound of 0.12 eV stems from cosmological observations~\cite{Planck:2018vyg}.